xnvme/xnvme/docs/getting_started/index.rst

 * You are missing dependencies, see the :ref:`sec-toolchain` for installing these on FreeBSD and a handful of different Linux Distributions

-Once you have the full source of xNVMe, third-party library dependencies, and setup the toolchain then run the following to ensure that the xNVMe repository is clean from any artifacts left behind by previous build failures::
+Once you have the full source of **xNVMe**, third-party library dependencies, and setup the toolchain then run the following to ensure that the **xNVMe** repository is clean from any artifacts left behind by previous build failures::

   make clobber